 Gliedman hopes that the NBA will support as many as 4.5 quadrillion queries from fans, as there are simply so many permutations of each query that can be submitted.
 The NBA has been looking for an option to provide fans with this data for years, but with the development of the SAP system they are now able to do so.

-The analytics service is intended to integrate with fans use of social media whilst they simultaneously watch games.
-Gliedman firmly believes that fans want to engage in digital conversation and research whilst the game is on and he is capitalising on the dual screen use of many fans.
-Fans can watch the game on their TV whilst using their mobile to check stats as the service is fully optimised for mobile platforms.
+The analytics service is intended to integrate with fans’ use of social media whilst they simultaneously watch games.
+Gliedman firmly believes that fans want to engage in digital conversation and research whilst the game is on and he is capitalizing on the dual-screen use of many fans.
+Fans can watch the game on their TV whilst using their mobile to check stats as the service is fully optimized for mobile platforms.